vk3txd/nko-antenna-brief/docs/NKO_Misconceptions.md

 _Clarification_
 The NKO does not operate as a two-conductor dipole.
 It must be considered as a 3-wire coupled multi-conductor system in which the feedline contributes to radiation.
+It has 2 horizontal arms, and one vertical arm.

 ---